Read what our writers around the world are saying about climate change.

 Today sees the launch of Maxim Institute’s free, one-click Tax Tracker web app, a simple online tool that lets you enter your annual income, click “GO” and immediately see a receipt of what your income tax is going to pay for this year, based on the hot-off-the-press 2013 Budget ... keep reading

-Written by Celsias this month, about Economics, Finance & Money, Transparency
+Written by Celsias in May, about Economics, Finance & Money, Transparency

 Campbell Live is doing a brilliant job in Christchurch .After years of feeling forgotten some residents have had the chance to at least tell their stories of attempting to deal with the EQC and some insurance companies.
 The Earthquake Commission’s IT system means that the people who man the ... keep reading

-Written by Celsias this month, about Action, Protest, & Activism, Children and Families, Christchurch, Corporate Social Responsibility, Earthquake, Transparency
+Written by Celsias in May, about Action, Protest, & Activism, Children and Families, Christchurch, Corporate Social Responsibility, Earthquake, Transparency

 "We continue to fail to protect and conserve our environment in many respects, often with dire consequences for the enjoyment of human rights, despite great progress in some areas,”warned a group of United Nations independent experts on the occasion of Earth Day 2013.
 “In the decades since the first ... keep reading

-Written by Celsias last month, about Action, Protest, & Activism, Events, Politics & Government, Sustainability, Transparency
+Written by Celsias in April, about Action, Protest, & Activism, Events, Politics & Government, Sustainability, Transparency

 Samoa Air has been using a system of charging by weight for some flights for some time and it has now become the first airline in the world to extend this system for all flights after the move was approved a few months ago.
 So if you're taking an ... keep reading

-Written by Celsias last month, about Finance & Money, Population, Transparency, Transport, Travel
+Written by Celsias in April, about Finance & Money, Population, Transparency, Transport, Travel

 In Europe and America, electricity retailers let their customers know whether their electricity is coming from renewable energy or fossil fuels.
 In Australia, your retailer has no such obligation.
 The Institute for Sustainable Futures (ISF) at University of Technology Sydney and The Total Environment Centre recently decided to test the ... keep reading